jundalisay/spblist/content/en/research/einstein/relativity/section-21.md

 ![Einstein Con-man](/icons/einbla.png)

-> *Superphysics Note: No, they are not more important or have more priority to Nature.
-All reference-bodies or viewpoints are of equal importance!
+{{< n n="No, they are not more important or have more priority to Nature.
+All reference-bodies or viewpoints are of equal importance!" >}}

 A gas range has two identical pots with water.
 Steam is being emitted continuously from Pot A which is on a flame, but not from Pot B which has no flame. <!-- I am surprised at this, even if I have never seen either a gas range or a pan before.
 But if I now notice a luminous something of bluish colour under the first pan but not under the other, I cease to be astonished, even if I have never before seen a gas flame.  --> I can see that the flame causes steam.
 If both have no flame but Pot A still gives steam, then I will be puzzled.